tektoncd/dashboard/docs/walkthrough/walkthrough-kind.md

 kubectl config get-contexts
 ```

-The output should look something like this:
+The output looks something like this:

 ```bash
 CURRENT   NAME                                                 CLUSTER                          AUTHINFO                               NAMESPACE
 *         kind-walkthrough                                     kind-walkthrough                 kind-walkthrough
 ```

-The `kind-walkthrough` is the context for the cluster you just created and the `*` at the beginning means that it is the currently active context.
+The `kind-walkthrough` is the context for the cluster you created and the `*` at the beginning means that it is the currently active context.

 You can verify that the ports were correctly mapped by `docker` by running `docker ps`.
-The output should show something like this:
+The output shows something like this:

 ```bash
 CONTAINER ID        IMAGE                  COMMAND                  CREATED             STATUS             PORTS                                                                 NAMES